Join thousands of fellow campervan travellers

-Diversity is what WA is all about, making it a prime location for a campervan trip.
-Head north and follow the beautiful landscapes and vivid marine life along the Coral Coast Highway to Exmouth, relax with fine wines and gourmet food in the world renowned Margaret River, or explore the rugged beauty and iconic history of the Outback and Goldfields.
+Diversity is what Western Australia is all about, making it a prime location for a campervan trip.
+Head north and follow the beautiful landscapes and vivid marine life along the Coral Coast Highway to Exmouth, treat your senses to some stunning food and wine complemented by temperate rainforests and magnificent coastline, or explore the gorge-ous Kimberley.
 Whatever your ideal campervan trip, Western Australia has something amazing to show you.

 Our Perth Campervan Branch

 Britz Perth are the experts when it comes to campervan hire in Western Australia.
 Our Perth branch is located near the airport, making it a great place to start a campervan trip on one of these classic Western Australia itineraries or to explore one of the many National Parks in WA, including world-famous Kalbarri.

 Pick up a Britz campervan in Broome from our handy branch located close to the airport and city centre.
 As the gateway to the iconic Kimberley region, it's the perfect place to start your Western Australia road trip.
 From Broome, there's plenty of natural wonders to discover by camper - so book your campervan hire and start exploring all that WA has to offer.